Banff, Alberta: Attractions

-There are several mountains located immediately adjacent to the townsite, including Mount Rundle (2949 m); Cascade Mountain (2998 m); and Mount Norquay (2134 m).
+Several mountains are located immediately adjacent to the townsite, including Mount Rundle (2949 m); Cascade Mountain (2998 m); and Mount Norquay (2134 m).
 Mount Norquay has a ski slope as well as mountain biking trails on the Stoney Squaw portion, and Via Ferrata (an assisted climbing experience).
 A tourist attraction, the Banff Gondola, is available to ascend Sulphur Mountain (2281 m) where a boardwalk (Banff Skywalk) beginning from the upper terminal connects to Sanson Peak.
 Sulphur Mountain is also the location of the Banff Upper Hot Springs.

 Lake Minnewanka located six minutes north of the townsite is a day-use area with a variety of activities.
 Mountain biking, hiking, and fishing are allowed in this part of the park.
 A Lake Cruise, motor boat rentals, and a small food concession are available at the marina.

 Tunnel Mountain (formerly known as Sleeping Buffalo Mountain) (1690 m) is situated within the townsite and has a summit that can be scaled in less than half an hour.
 It was named Tunnel Mountain because surveyors initially wanted to make a tunnel for the Canadian Pacific Railway right through the mountain, instead of following the Bow River Valley.
 Located on the side of Tunnel Mountain is the Banff Centre for Arts and Creativity, which hosts events, including outdoor concerts, dance, opera, and theatre.

 Banff is home to the Banff World Television Festival, Banff Mountain Film Festival, Rocky Mountain Music Festival, and Bike Fest.
 The town is also the starting point of the 4417 km Great Divide Mountain Bike Route, which terminates at Antelope Wells, New Mexico in the United States.